Cultural impact of Coldplay: Crossover appeal

-Aside from impacting the musical styles they explored, Coldplay were responsible for reshaping parts of Brazilian sertanejo according to G1's Carol Prado.
+Aside from impacting the styles they have explored, Coldplay were instrumental in reshaping parts of Brazilian sertanejo, as reported by G1's Carol Prado.
 She cited Luan Santana to illustrate her point and affirmed the genre was noticeably inspired by their "strong choruses, with elongated syllables and passages perfect for singing in stadiums".
 Prado also noted the band are a key reference for the sertanejos closer to a pop rock identity.
 Lucas Lucco and Matheus & Kauan have both mentioned them as an influence, while the arrangements of Victor & Leo's "Caminhos Diferentes" were suggested to draw directly from their discography.

-While addressing the use of rock samples in hip hop, Pitchfork claimed that Coldplay attained a rarefied status regarding groups which many rappers love.
-Christina Lee from BuzzFeed News noticed Martin's duets with Kanye West and Jay-Z are one of the main explanations for the sentiment, although Swizz Beatz had previously sampled the band.
+While addressing the use of rock samples in hip hop, Pitchfork claimed that Coldplay achieved a rarefied status when it comes to groups that are loved by rappers.
+Christina Lee from BuzzFeed News said Martin's duets with Kanye West and Jay-Z are one of the explanations for the sentiment, although Swizz Beatz had previously sampled the band.
 In 2013, Mike Will Made It pointed out that his production for Miley Cyrus' "My Darlin" was meant to sound anthemic and reminiscent of Coldplay.
 Similarly, Future has listed "Paradise" among his favourite songs and mentioned being inspired by how Martin expresses his words through melody.
-Writing for Grantland, Amos Barshad stated that Coldplay's success can be measured based on the rate at which rappers search their tracks for samples.
+Writing for Grantland, Amos Barshad stated that Coldplay's success can be measured based on the rate at which rappers seek to repurpose their tracks.

-American acts within the genre who excerpted them encompass Black Cobain, B.o.B, Joe Budden, Chance the Rapper, (Note: Chance the Rapper's "In My Place" features new lyrics, distincting itself from a cover.) eMC, Pac Div, Rockie Fresh, Shawty Lo and Trae.
+American acts from the genre who sampled them include Black Cobain, B.o.B, Joe Budden, Chance the Rapper, eMC, Pac Div, Rockie Fresh, Shawty Lo and Trae.
 In 2009, Canadian rapper Drake incorporated elements of "Viva la Vida" into "Congratulations".
-France's Disiz and La Fouine sampled Coldplay in "Auto-Dance" ("Death and All His Friends") and "Papa" ("Lost!"), respectively.
-Songs from the band have also been used by musicians from styles including country (Keith Urban), electronic (Girl Talk), and pop (Lizzo).
-R&B singer Brandy integrated the opening lyrics of "Sparks" in "I Tried" and the piano parts of "Clocks" in "Should I Go", both from Afrodisiac (2004).
-Frank Ocean then recorded an alternative version of "Strawberry Swing" for Nostalgia, Ultra (2011).
-His second album, Blonde (2016), was likewise said to draw influence from them.
+France's Disiz and La Fouine integrated Coldplay in "Auto-Dance" ("Death and All His Friends") and "Papa" ("Lost!").
+The band also had their songs used by musicians in country (Keith Urban), electronic (Girl Talk), and pop (Lizzo).
+Defector noticed that the R&B scene of the 21st century was indebted "to the moody atmospherics of alternative bands like Radiohead, Coldplay or My Bloody Valentine".
+Brandy interpolated "Sparks" and excerpted "Clocks" in her album Afrodisiac (2004).
+Frank Ocean recorded an alternative version of "Strawberry Swing" for his debut mixtape Nostalgia, Ultra (2011).